 The lower three members of the Barnett can be traced from Jack County into southwestern Montague County with little difficulty.

 In southeastern Montague County, near what may have been the Mississippian hinge line of the aulacogen/depositional basin, the Barnett undergoes a dramatic change in lithology.
 A calcareous shale interval develops in the upper part of the formation and apparently becomes limier toward the east-northeast.
 The above mentioned Tex-Harvey Oil No 1 Fields well was drilled about 2 miles (3 kilometers) southwest of the Muenster Arch boundary fault and penetrated 950 feet (290 meters) of Barnett—the thickest section known at the time in the Fort Worth Basin.
 The calcareous zone was encountered about 70 feet (21 meters) below the top of the typical bituminous shale facies, and it was mistaken by the operator for the Viola Limestone.
 The gamma ray-neutron log shows the calcareous unit grading slowly downward into typical Barnett lithology.
 This is the most basinward deep well yet drilled in the county, and all of the previously discussed formation members are unrecognizable on the logs.
 In Wise County the three lower members of the Barnett are recognizable on logs in the northwestern part of the county, and in that area, as in Montague County, the top of the minor shale member constitutes the top of the formation.
 Elsewhere in Wise County these vertical subdivisions are unrecognizable.
 The regional thickness of the Barnett seems to fluctuate more erratically here than it does in either Jack or Montague Counties (refer to cross section B-B' above), but the formation does not appear to thicken or thin from the top—the changes in thickness generally affect all of the Barnett beds proportionally.
 The calcareous shale beds in the upper Barnett, which characterize the outer edge of the Barnett shelf in Montague County, are also present in a similar manner in eastern Wise County.
 Throughout Jack County the Barnett unconformably overlies Early Ordovician limestones and dolomites of the Ellenburger Group.
 The pre-Barnett subcrop pattern in Clay, Cooke, Wise, Tarrant, and Montague Counties (see Figure 3: Subcrop Pattern Beneath Sub-Barnett Unconformity map above) also includes two carbonate units above the Ellenburger: a dense limestone of relatively low resistivity that may possibly be Simpson equivalent (Middle Ordovician), and, above that, another limestone unit of similar lithology but higher resistivity that is generally considered to be the Viola (Middle Ordovician).
 These two formations and the upper beds of the Ellenburger Group dip to the northeast at approximately one and a half degrees.
 The unconformity at the base of the Barnett is an angular one, but the angle is negligibly small—probably less than one degree.
 Although this hiatus may well include the entire Middle Paleozoic section, the actual period of erosion and/or nondeposition was probably not nearly so long.
 To the south, in the Central Mineral Region, Barnes, Cloud, and Warren (1946) have reported rocks of Early to Middle Devonian age, and Barnes, et al., (1966) and Miller (1972) have described Silurian sediments.
 In the Ardmore/Marietta Basin to the northeast and the Anadarko Basin to the northwest, the Siluro-Devonian is represented by the Hunton Group and the Woodford Shale.
 Though it remains unproven, it is not unreasonable to suppose that rocks of similar age once covered most of North-Central Texas, If that is in fact true, then the pre-Barnett unconformity is the result of, at most, Late Devonian and/or Early to Middle Mississippian uplift and erosion.
 The lower contact of the Barnett is frequently ambiguous, because of anomalously high gamma ray readings in the upper 30 to 100 feet (9 to 30 meters) of the underlying Ellenburger.
-This situation is the result of porous beds in the Ellenburger being invaded by dissolved radioactive minerals (probably uranium salts) derived from the Barnett during post-depositional compaction.
-This phenomenon is largely restricted to dolomite beds, and the intensity of gamma radiation is a function of porosity and water saturation.
+This situation is the result of porous beds in the Ellenburger being invaded by dissolved radioactive compounds (mostly uranium with some thorium) derived from the Barnett during post-depositional compaction.
+This phenomenon is largely confined to dolomite beds, and the intensity of gamma radiation is largely a function of porosity and water saturation.
 The nature of the Barnett's upper contact in the Fort Worth Basin has been a source of disagreement in the past.
 Over major structural elements such as the Llano uplift and the Red River uplift (and some lesser structures such as the Nocona Anticline), the Barnett has obviously been eroded, and in some localities it is completely absent.
-The erosional surface that cuts the upper beds of the Barnett in the northern Fort Worth Basin is a part of a broad regional unconformity that earlier workers have postulated to exist at several different stratigraphic levels in North-Central Texas.
-This erosional surface has been observed by area geologists to occur first at one depth in the pre-Atokan section, then at another depth somewhere else.
+The erosional surface that cuts the upper beds of the Barnett in the northern Fort Worth Basin is a part of a broad regional unconformity that earlier workers have postulated to exist at several different stratigraphic levels in North Central Texas.
+This erosional surface has been observed to occur first at one depth in the pre-Atokan section, then at another depth somewhere else.
 (See The Marble Falls, the Morrow Shale, and the Forestburg web page elsewhere on this site.)

-The Late Chesterian post-Barnett (i.e., Forestburg) beds have taken the brunt of this erosional hiatus so that the upper contact of the Barnett Shale in most parts of the Fort Worth Basin is perfectly conformable.
+The Late Chesterian post-Barnett (i.e., Forestburg) beds have taken the brunt of this erosional hiatus so that the upper contact of the Barnett Shale in most parts of the Fort Worth Basin is conformable.
 The upper shale member can be traced throughout most of Jack County without any indication of abrupt changes in thickness and thins very gradually toward the west in a predictable manner as do all of the lower members of the typical Barnett Shale facies.

 Barnes, V. E., Boucot, A. J., Cloud, P. E., Jr., Miller, R. H., and Palmer, A. R.,1966,Silurian of Central Texas: A first record for the region:Science l54, pp. 1007-1008.